dupree719/TechStack-Notes/README.md

 Consumer groups - A group of consumers acting as a simple logical unit

-Kakfa is run as a cluster of one or more servers that can span datacenters or cloud regions.
+Kakfa is run as a cluster of one or more servers (computers) that can span datacenters or cloud regions.
 Some of these servers form the storage layer aka the brokers.
 Other servers run Kafka Connect (used to import/export data as event streams)

-Terminology:
 Event - An event records the fact that "something happened" in the world or in your business.
 Ab event has a key, value, timestamp, and optional metadata headers

 ##Example: